 Conventions can request special guests from D&D Adventurers League campaign staff or from Wizards of the Coast.
 An event with a special guest unlocks Author-Only adventures (DDAO) run by admins, a special edition of Fai Chen’s Fantastical Faire, and other exclusive seasonal content.
 Click here to learn more about special guests.

 Charity events can request past seasons’ D&D Epics and Competitive Adventures and, approved on a case-by-case basis, in-game benefits available for purchase by event participants.
 Click here to learn more about how the D&D Adventurers League can support your charity event.

 Code of Conduct (CoC) tips

-Here are some things to think about (and some things we look for!) when creating your Code of Conduct:
+Here are some things to think about (and some mandatory things that we look for!) when creating your Code of Conduct: